 USO San Antonio International Airport Center, Terminal B, by Baggage Claim.
 The Center is open for eligible travelers 365 days a year.
 Normal operating hours are 6 a.m. until 10 p.m. daily.
 Eligible guests include active duty, members of the National Guard and Reserve, and their military ID-holding dependents.
 USO San Antonio Airport Center welcomed 95,000 guests in 2019.

-USO Downtown Pathfinder Transition Center located in the heart of “Military City, USA” and just steps away from the Historic Alamo, performs the vital task of connecting targeted resources for transitioning service members and their families in a more efficient, effective, and positive way on their professional path forward after military service.
+*USO Transition Program * Performs the vital task of connecting targeted resources for transitioning service members and their families in a more efficient, effective, and positive way on their professional path forward after military service.
 The center is available for off-site briefings, trainings, and events for military units and spouse groups to connect, grow professionally, celebrate milestones, and participate in the many transition programs of USO San Antonio.
 Over 7,400 visitors last year took part in transition programs in that included Get Center Interviews, customized action plans, resume review, mock interviews, and professional networking.

 Camp Bullis, the newest of our 5 centers opened in June 2019 and facilitated in providing expeditionary training support, a trademark of USO services in deployed locations to more than 12,500 Army Combat Medics.
 The continued growth of USO Programing at Camp Bullis focuses on the resiliency of our men and women in combat arms as they live and train in the austere and extreme conditions of deployments.